Skip to content

 S stands for savings

-I represents Investments
+I represent Investments

-In fact the total income is equal to the consumption plus savings.
-In the same way it is also a fact that the income is equal to consumption and the expenditure made on investment.
+In fact, the total income is equal to the consumption plus savings.
+In the same way, it is also a fact that income is equal to consumption and the expenditure made on the investment.
 So that

 Y=C+I